 - Frequency Response: 10 Hertz to 20 kilohertz

 Sony is one of the best electronics brands globally, and they certainly make their presence felt when it comes to headphones.
-The MDR 7506 is just one of the company's professionals studio headphones that you can buy to use with your guitar.
+The MDR 7506 is just one of the company's professional studio headphones that you can buy to use with your guitar.

-They have wired connectivity making it easy to plug into your guitar and a closed-back design that ensures you get the sounds with great clarity.
+They have wired connectivity, making it easy to plug into your guitar and a closed-back design that ensures you get the sounds with great clarity.
 With these headphones, you also do not need to worry about disturbing people around you with your playing.

 4. AKG K240 Semi-Open Professional Studio Headphones